Ann Amann

 scroll and discover

-I talk about «soul blubber» over and over again in «Suddenly Everything Changes».
+I talk about «soul blubber» over and over again in «Brains, Hearts and Wandering Souls».
 It is what people with a fulfilled and happy life build up in their heart and soul to feed off during a crisis.

 Why I wrote the book